 New liability management framework

 The Government of Alberta announced a new liability management framework in July 2020 and directed the AER to develop new programs to implement the policy.
 We are using a holistic approach with the new programs, systems, and processes to implement government’s policy and help industry reduce liability in the oil and gas sector.
-Our holistic approach applies at all phases of energy development rather than focusing late in the life cycle.
+Our holistic approach applies at all phases of energy development rather than focusing at the end of the life cycle.

 A new directive and manual